Leading causes of divorce that you need to think about

 It doesn’t mean that abuse must be just physical, emotional, or financial abuse is also quite common.
 Hiding money, constant yelling, frustration, neglect, anger are damaging as physical abuse.

-Other people who live in that same home-like, children, parents can be the target of abuse as well.
+Other people who live in that same home-like, like children, parents can be the target of abuse as well.
 Domestic violence can be triggered by outside factors too, like substance abuse, loss of money, death in the family, or other things.

 If this is the cause of family violence, that person can be helped via counseling therapy and can be healed over time.